sundowndev/castle/README.md

 # castle

-A role management library for Go.
-Supports both static and dynamic role assignment, so your design shouldn't be impacted.
-Written for large scale systems with several permissions and roles in different contexts (e.g: Gitlab, GitHub, ...), but also simplier systems (e.g: Nextcloud, ...).
+Access token management backed by Redis.
+Designed for APIs and micro services.
+Written for large scale systems with several permissions and roles in different contexts (e.g: Gitlab, GitHub...), but also simplier systems (e.g: Nextcloud, HaveIBeenPwned...).

 ## Table of content